peermetrics/webrtc-stats/README.md

     peerId: '1' # any string/int that helps you identify this peer })
 ```
-Now every `5000` ms  WebRTC Stats will fire the `stats` event that will come with and object has the option
+Now every `5000` ms  WebRTC Stats will fire the `stats` event which will come with the object:
 ```js
 {
     event: 'stats',